 1. Become familiar with your inner family

 What parts dominate your internal landscape?
-This is the best way to begin reconnecting with your Soul through parts work.
-If you can’t distinguish your inner parts from each other, it will be hard to unblend yourself from them and sit in your inner Self (Soul).
+Answering this question is the best way to begin Parts Work and, therefore, reconnecting with your Soul.
+If you can’t distinguish your inner parts from each other, it will be hard to unblend from them and be Soul-led.

 To start this practice, think about a situation in life that created a strong reaction within you.
 It’s also okay to start small with this activity.
 Connect with a thought, feeling, or memory of something that upset you.
 Perhaps someone shouted at you while you were driving the other day.
 Perhaps your co-worker did something behind your back.
 Whatever it is, connect with that memory/feeling/thought.